OpenDMA/langchain-opendma/docs/tutorials/03_agentic_rag_vectorstore.md

 - Run the search globally against the entire knowledge base
 - Respond to the user

+> [!NOTE]
+> This tutorial uses live LLM calls.
+Even with `temperature=0`, hosted models can
+> change over time and may choose slightly different retrieval queries or produce
+> different answer text.
+The exact output shown below should be treated as one
+> representative run.

 ## Alfresco Repository

 This tutorial is using the same Alfresco Repository and OpenDMA endpoint we have